 “When my kids were still in school, I started taking random classes in creative writing, science in society and public speaking.
 When the college first started (in the late 1960s) we were meeting downtown at the Elks Building, at Central School and the abandoned car dealership.
 By the time I needed a bachelor’s degree or equivalency, the college helped me add up my classes and I had the right number of credits.”

 Her job as Director of Ministry and Daily Life lasted 20 years.
 “I liked that title,” she says.
 “We all have a ministry.
 We all have something we’re good at.”
 The job sent her traveling by train up and down the east coast performing a hodgepodge of services in various church communities.
-For her final career, Larsen worked as a Deacon at Buffalo Hills Terrace.
+For her final career, Larson worked as a Deacon at Buffalo Hills Terrace.

-She beams a steady positive energy that feels like a warm hand on your back and a calm voice saying, “Breath…” right when you don’t know you need to hear it.
+She beams a steady positive energy that feels like a warm hand on your back and a calm voice saying, “Breathe…” right when you don’t know you need to hear it.
 Looking at her, you wouldn’t know that she lost her husband to pancreatic cancer in 2019.

 Last year she attended a grief counseling camp at Flathead Bible Camp.
 “I’m going back,” she says.
 “You think you’re through with it and then you’re not.
 I’m just going to soak up stuff.”

-Larsen sold the house where she and her husband shared the majority of their 64-year marriage.
+Larson sold the house where she and her husband shared the majority of their 64-year marriage.
 “I didn’t hate to leave because I’m taking all the memories with me.
 Part of grief is letting go,” she says.
 When she drove by the house months later, she saw young children playing in the yard, building their own memories.

-“I try to live for today,” Larsen echoes her late-husband’s advice.
+“I try to live for today,” Larson echoes her late-husband’s advice.
 “I used to have a lot to say.
 Now I listen more than I talk.
 I have time to think and read.
 I have time to ponder.”